MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-policy.md

 **Intune** – The following are supported for devices you manage with Intune:

-- Platform: **Windows 10 and later** - Intune deploys the policy to devices in your Azure AD groups:
+- Platform: **Windows 10 and later** - Intune deploys the policy to devices in your Azure AD groups.
 - Profile: **Endpoint detection and response (MDM)**

 **Configuration Manager** *(In preview)* - The following are supported for devices you manage with Configuration Manager: